Lemon4ksan/Lemon4ksan/README.md

 - 🔭 **Currently working on:** Ultra-fast, low-memory Steam network automation and high-load trading engines.
 - 🌱 **Learning more about:** Linux internals, advanced cryptography, and distributed systems.
-- ⚡ **Fun fact:** I fell in love with Go simply because of its Gopher logo—now it is my favorite systems programming language!
+- ⚡ **Fun fact:** I fell in love with Go simply because of its Gopher logo - now it is my favorite systems programming language!

 ---